Updated: Jul 22

 I remember when each of our four children left for college.
 We were nervous, sad, anxious, and proud all at once!
 We did have a summary “making the most of college!” discussion with each of them.
 We wanted to remind them of the many life lessons we hoped they took away from their childhood.
 The conversation did evolve for each child and the following captures the essence of our advice.

-I hope this maybe useful to you as well!
+I hope this may be useful to you as well!

 Today, our four kids have graduated or are well on their way to graduating college.
 They all graduated with honors.
 They all graduated to get good jobs and are self-sufficient.
-Most importantly to us, they graduated joyful and thankful.
+Most important to us, they graduated joyful and thankful.
 They each have a love for life.

 To our children - We love you.
 You are ready for the next step.
 We could not be more proud of you!
 Here are a few thoughts we hope you will find helpful.

 A reminder for connecting your Heart, Brain, and Faith

 Your heart is the engine driving your desire.